 GRE General Test scores

 No Graduate Record Examination (GRE) or GMAT scores are sought.

 Other qualifications, evidence of excellence and relevant experience

 This history of design course is aimed at candidates who wish to develop a critical understanding of the history of design.

 Examples of potential applicant profiles

-Graduates of any age seeking to develop their previous experience of critical analysis and writing about objects and sites through the study the history of design.
+Graduates of any age seeking to develop their previous experience of critical analysis and writing about objects and sites through the study of the history of design.
 The weekend delivery format of this programme has been designed to facilitate the study of those candidates whose employment or caring duties require part-time forms of study, whilst maintaining their momentum and progressing to a postgraduate qualification.